Building an ADU in Torrance. Rules, costs, timeline.

 qualifies for the full Gov. Code § 66318

-cap and 16-ft height; small enough that lot coverage
+cap and 18-ft one-story height; small enough that lot coverage

 and FAR almost never become binding constraints on